 Hathor is a goddess of many things within the ancient Egyptian story.

-She was known as “The Lady of the West” (the sun sets in the west): so the ‘Protector of the Dead’.
+Known as “The Lady of the West” (the sun sets in the west), and so the ‘Protector of the Dead’ guiding departed souls.

 But also Hathor was a maternal figure and often portrayed as the Divine Mother of the reigning pharaoh.

 Hathor was also the babe of music and dancing.

 But to the everyday people, Hathor was known by a range of titles: “The Golden One”, “She of the Beautiful Hair” and as “The Lady of Drunkenness”, for the joyful swirl of intoxication was part of her worship.

 Let me say now, it was a sober day.

 The temple was built during the late-Ptolemaic period and completed during Roman-occupied times.